Tamarou/nerdfight.online/site/content/en/about/privacy.md

-From time to time, we may allow you to provide us with your login credentials for a site that is not owned and operated by us in order to allow you to integrate data from that external service to your Dreamwidth account.
-Examples of this include the journal import feature and the entry crosspost feature.
+From time to time, we may allow you to provide us with your login credentials for a site that is not owned and operated by us in order to allow you to integrate data from that external service to your account.
 Providing us this information is completely optional.
 Your login credentials are only used for the purposes of these features, and are not used for any other purpose.

 ## Account contents

-You may optionally post content to your account with varying security levels.
+You may post content to your account with varying security levels.
 To the best of our ability, and limited only by the possibility of bugs or technical difficulties, we will honor the security levels you choose for your content and display that content only to those whom you have authorized to see it.

-While maintaining the site, Dreamwidth staff may need to view the contents of your account, including information for which you have chosen a restrictive security level.
-Circumstances in which this is necessary include, but are not limited to: troubleshooting and diagnosing technical problems, investigating possible Terms of Service violations, and legal compliance issues.
+While maintaining the site, staff may need to view the contents of your account, including information for which you have chosen a restrictive security level.
+Circumstances in which this is necessary include, but are not limited to: troubleshooting and diagnosing technical problems, investigating possible [Terms of Service](/about/tos/) violations, and legal compliance issues.

-Dreamwidth staff only use the ability to override your chosen security levels during the course of these investigations.
+Staff only use the ability to override your chosen security levels during the course of these investigations.
 At no time is your secured content disclosed to any third party, except when required by law.
-Any use of this ability is logged and regularly audited.

-## Financial information and transactions

-You can engage in financial transactions with Dreamwidth to purchase enhancements for your account.
-These transactions are optional.
-If you choose to purchase enhanced services, you will be asked to provide financial information to complete the transaction.
-There are several payment methods available, each of which requires disclosure of certain personal and financial information.
-The specifics of these methods of payment are as follows:

-Credit cards: If you pay by credit card, we need you to provide your credit card number, your full name as it appears on the card, your address as it appears on the card statement, and the CVN or Card Verification Number.
-This information is required so we can authorize and charge your credit card.
-Your financial information is protected by industry-standard encryption methods.
-It is never stored on our servers: we pass it immediately along to our processor for the sole purpose of completing the authorized transaction.

-Checks: If you pay by check, we need you to provide us with a check printed with your bank's routing code and your account number, your name, and your address.
-This information is required so our bank can transfer funds from your account to ours.
-We use this information only for the purpose of the single transaction represented by the check, however, our bank retains, on their servers, permanent electronic scans of all checks deposited into our account.

-Money orders: If you pay by money order, we need you to provide us with a money order or international money order (as appropriate depending on the country in which you're currently living).
-We do not require the disclosure of any personal information to use a money order as payment beyond a signature on the face of the money order.
-However, the location that issues your money order may require you to write additional personal information on the money order.
-Our bank retains, on their servers, permanent electronic scans of all money orders deposited into our account.

-In all cases, Dreamwidth collects this personal and financial information only as necessary or appropriate for the completion of the single requested transaction.
-Any additional personally-identifying but non-financial information you disclose during these transactions will be governed by the "Disclosure of personally-identifying information" provisions below.

 ## Disclosure of personally-identifying information